railroadmedia/railcontent/README.md

 See "**Important Note about the "numeric" rule**" note above.

-If a content type requires a set number of children before it can be set to a "restricted" state (perhaps "published" or "scheduled").
+Provide this in cases where a content type requires a set number of children before it can be set to a "restricted" state (perhaps "published" or "scheduled").

-#### can_have_multiple

-(optional)